mdx-workshop/mdx-submissions21/paper.md

 # Summary

 Recently, many methods based on deep learning have been proposed for music source separation.
 Some state-of-the-art methods have shown that stacking many layers with many skip connections improve the SDR performance.
 Although a deep and complex architecture usually shows outstanding performance, it might be impractical because it consumes numerous computing resources and time for training and evaluation.
 This paper presents KUIELAB-MDX-Net, a source separation model.
-We empirically find a model with a good balance of the performance and the required resource.
+We empirically find a model with a good balance of performance and required resources.
 It took second place on leaderboard A and third place on leaderboard B in the Music Demixing Challenge at ISMIR 2021.
 This paper also summarizes experimental results on another benchmark, MusDB18.

 # Introduction